Policies and Communications for service incidents

 Communications for releases, package deployments, and awareness

-The Microsoft 365 Message Center will display information specific to managing the Dynamics 365 for Customer Engagement service, including changes with the service and releases or feature offerings.
+The Microsoft 365 Message Center will display information specific to managing the service, including changes with the service and releases or feature offerings.
 The messaging can be informational in nature, drive specific actions, or both.
-The target audience for these communications are Customer Engagement System Administrators or individuals designated to run the service.
+The target audience for these communications are System Administrators or individuals designated to run the service.

 Post-purchase customer lifecycle communications

-Once a customer has purchased Customer Engagement, we send a series of email communications to Customer Engagement administrators during the first year.
-These communications direct customers to several resources that will assist both administrators and users to successfully adopt and expand their use of Customer Engagement.
+Once a customer has purchased model-driven apps in Dynamics 365, we send a series of email communications to administrators during the first year.
+These communications direct customers to several resources that will assist both administrators and users to successfully adopt and expand their use of model-driven apps in Dynamics 365.
 This information can be found in the Microsoft 365 Message Center as well.

 Notice about Online Policies